-Assume that we test 10 individuals for a disease or condition with a highly variable prevalence.
-In one scenario, 5 of the individuals tested positive; in another, 8 individuals tested positive.
+Assume that we test 10 animals for a disease with highly variable prevalence.
+In one scenario, 5 of the animals tested positive; in another, 8 animals tested positive.
 What information have we obtained about the disease prevalence in these 2 scenarios?

 Recall that all Bayesian analyses involve a prior distribution, in this case for the disease prevalence P. Assume (somewhat unrealistically) that we had no particular prior information (due to the high variability of the disease) so that a priori all values of P would seem equally likely.
 Then we could choose a uniform distribution on (0,1) as our prior; this is an example of an non-informative prior (Section 24.2.3).
 The probability density of the uniform distribution is constant (1).
-The likelihood function for observing the number of positive individuals out of 10 are the probabilities of the binomial (10, P) distribution.
-Therefore, if we observe Y positive individuals, the posterior distribution has density:
+The likelihood function for observing the number of positive animals out of 10 are the probabilities of the binomial (10, P) distribution.
+Therefore, if we observe Y positive animals, the posterior distribution has density: